-Guests concurrently endure and enjoy a multisensory experience based on Pixar’s 1998 film A Bug’s Life.
-This 4D extravaganza is brilliantly situated inside the Animal Kingdom’s icon, the Tree of Life.
+Guests enjoy a multi-sensory experience based on Pixar’s 1998 film A Bug’s Life.
+A 4D extravaganza, It’s Tough to Be a Bug, is brilliantly situated inside the Animal Kingdom’s icon, the Tree of Life.

 Opening Day: April 22, 1998

 Typical Queue Time: Usually none; duration until the next show

 Single Rider Line: No

 Baby Swap Available: No

 Attraction Open During Early Theme Park Entry: Yes.
 See our Early Theme Park Entry page for more information.